 Typically, when a home inspector’s outlet tester shows that a 3-prong outlet is ungrounded, an inspection of the exposed wiring in the basement or electric service panel reveals that the wiring is this older style cloth wiring, and the ground prong of the outlet is not connected to anything.

 So, the homeowner didn’t replace all of the wiring in the home, yet replaced all of the outlets with new 3-prong ones.
 More often than not, all of the outlets on the first floor are wired correctly and the second-floor ones are all missing ground connections.
 Thinking about this, the wiring on the first floor is usually mostly exposed to the basement and easy to get to.
 The upper level, though, would probably require tearing into plaster walls to replace wiring.
 I am guessing that that unqualified handy people are doing this electrical work for the homeowners, or that they are poorly advised by an electrician.

-A Ground Fault Circuit Interrupter (GFCI) will provide some improvement
+A Ground Fault Circuit Interrupter (GFCI) can improve safety

 GFCI outlets are designed for wet areas, including bathrooms, exteriors and kitchen countertops.
 But they also will protect people from most electric shocks by sensing very small changes in current flow.
 GFCI outlets can protect you and your family from shock.
 Keep in mind that GFCIs do not create a ground path, so surge protectors and electronics will not benefit from them.

 When I find report on improperly wired outlets to my clients, I always recommend that they #1 do not give up on the house.
 It’s just not that bad.
 My second recommendation is to have an electrician test all outlets in the home properly wire them, to include running new wires to each of them.